omegasenior/topbiketoursportugal/content/pages/terms/index.en.md

 path: /terms-and-conditions/
 title: Terms and Conditions
 meta:
+  description: Terms and Conditions
   robots: NOINDEX
-  description: Terms and Conditions
 ---
 # **Terms and Conditions:**

-Fold n´Visit – Renta a bike, Unip, Lda referred to herein as “Top Bike tours Portugal”:
+Fold n´Visit – Rent a a bike, Unip, Lda referred to here in as “Top Bike tours Portugal” as the headquarters in Rua do Alferes Malheiro 139, 4000-057 Porto, Portugal with VAT number 510 560 890, is licenced to be a tour operator ( nº 7/2014) and tourism agency (nº 7008)

 **Reservation and cancellation Policy:**